planetis-m/goodluck/README.md

 # Goodluck Nim port

 This is a port of [Goodluck](https://github.com/piesku/goodluck) to Nim.
-Check my post [ECS for everything](docs/post.rst) for an introduction to the ECS design pattern.
+Check my post [Intro to ECS by example](docs/post.rst) for an introduction to the ECS design pattern.
 It also incorporates improvements done by me.
 These are explained below.

 ## Entity management was redesigned